 - The Japanese diplomatic missions will conduct the First Screening of applicants by means of examination of submitted application documents, a written examination (subject: Japanese and English) and interviews.

 - The date and time of the notification of the results of the First Screening will be specified separately by the Japanese diplomatic mission in the applicant’s country; the reasons for the results of the screening will not be disclosed.
 Those who pass the First Screening will not necessarily be selected as the MEXT Scholarship grantees.

 - Applicants who have passed the First Screening will be recommended to MEXT.
 MEXT will conduct the Second Screening of applicants recommended by the Japanese diplomatic missions, and will select the applicants successfully passing the Second Screening.

-January - February: Submit application form to the Public Service Department of Malaysia by due date (18 February 2021).
-Alternatively, apply online here.
+January - February: Submit application form to the Ministry of Education Malaysia (Government schools)/ Embassy of Japan in Malaysia (Private schools) by due date (18 February 2022).

 March: Interview.
 Only successful candidates will be notified to attend the interview

 - Late submissions will not be entertained no matter what reasons are given.

 - Applications without sufficient documents (stated in the guidelines) will not be considered.

 - Submitted application forms and documents will not be returned, whatever reasons given.